SreenijaKurra/Flight-Strike-Analysis-II/README.md

 Going clockwise, the first visual shows at what altitude most of the birdy strikes occur.
 Most of the strikes are near the ground(0 feet).
 This is the usual flying elevation of the birds, the flex isn't worth the hype anyway.
 The second visual shows the number of strikes by airport.
 At the south and central locations of the country, we find the highest wildlife strikes.
 Texas has the highest reported strikes!
 Most of the attacks are by flighted animals, and very few by terrestrial mammals.

+If I am bored of thinking ideas for more git repos, I will complete writing this analysis.
+For now this is all you get.

 The third
 phase of flight
 time of day of strikes